 After going up Top of the Rock, we decided to head to Central Park for a lazy afternoon basking in the sun.
 We somehow massively lucked out with 20-degree weather in March so we wanted to make the most of the sun.
-The best place to spend sunny days is, of course, Central Park.
+The best place to spend sunny days is, of course, Central Park, one of the best parks in New York.
 From listening to live music and picnicking in the park to rowing around the lake and seeing the sights by bike, there are so many great ways to appreciate the beauty that is Central Park.

 Depending on time, you might also have time to explore one of the attractions either in or around Central Park.
 These are included, but not limited to, Central Park Zoo, the American Museum of Natural History, and The Met.